List of Bluetooth protocols

 The wireless data exchange standard Bluetooth uses a variety of protocols.
 Core protocols are defined by the trade organization Bluetooth SIG.
 Additional protocols have been adopted from other standards bodies.
 This article gives an overview of the core protocols and those adopted protocols that are widely used.

 The Bluetooth protocol stack is split in two parts: a "controller stack" containing the timing critical radio interface, and a "host stack" dealing with high level data.
 The controller stack is generally implemented in a low cost silicon device containing the Bluetooth radio and a microprocessor.
 The host stack is generally implemented as part of an operating system, or as an installable package on top of an operating system.
 For integrated devices such as Bluetooth headsets, the host stack and controller stack can be run on the same microprocessor to reduce mass production costs; this is known as a hostless system.

 Controller stack

-Asynchronous Connection-Less [logical transport] (ACL)
+Asynchronous connection-oriented logical transport (ACL)

 The normal type of radio link used for general data packets using a polling TDMA scheme to arbitrate access.
 It can carry packets of several types, which are distinguished by: